Read and follow these tips for barn cleaning hacks, an important part of horse ownership and care of our favorite equine partners.

 Clean the room thoroughly before putting anything back in it; it can be helpful to vacuum instead of sweep so that the stirred up dust is contained.
 A shop vac can be a good investment, and is more heavy-duty than your home vacuum.

 If you have multiple boarders sharing the same space, use different color zip ties or electrical tape to identify each person’s belongings.

-If you use metal saddle racks, wrap them in elastic veterinary bandages (color coded!) to keep saddle pads and other items from slipping off.
+A useful barn cleaning hack for if you use metal saddle racks, wrap them in elastic veterinary bandages (color coded!) to keep saddle pads and other items from slipping off.